 TRAIL Medicare Advantage Open Enrollment

-The Open Enrollment period for the 2018 plan year will be October 16 - November 16, 2017.
+The Open Enrollment period for the 2019 plan year will be October 15 - November 15, 2018.
 Informational seminars will be held statewide to give eligible retirees and survivors an opportunity to learn about the Total Retiree Advantage Illinois (TRAIL) Program.
 Topics will include eligibility criteria and an explanation of the benefits provided through the Program.
-The seminars will continue through Oct.
-19, 2017.
+The seminars will be from October 16 to October 25, 2018.
 Representatives from the Department of Central Management Services (CMS), the Medicare Advantage plans, and Silver Sneakers will be present to answer your questions.

 In order to be eligible for the Total Retiree Advantage Illinois (TRAIL) Program, retirees and survivors of the State, CIP and TRIP group insurance programs must be enrolled in Medicare Parts A and B. In addition, any covered dependent must also be enrolled in Medicare Parts A and B in order to be eligible for TRAIL coverage.
 If either the member or any dependent on the member’s insurance through the State is not enrolled in Medicare Parts A and B, then all are ineligible for TRAIL Medicare Advantage plans.
 Members and dependents of non-Medicare households must seek benefits under the non-Medicare programs offered by the State.

 If you are over 65 and on Medicare, newly eligible members will be required to enroll online during the 2019 TRAIL Open Enrollment period, which runs Oct.
 15 - Nov.
 15, 2018.
 If you are currently enrolled in TRAIL, and would like to make a change, you must do so online to change your elections, The web site is: www.MyBenefits.Illinois.gov